-In two earlier posts I pointed to a post on MagCloud then added some points that will allow you to finesse the best results from the Lightroom 4 to produce a great looking printed magazine.
+In two earlier posts, I pointed to a post on MagCloud then added some points that will allow you to finesse the best results from the Lightroom to produce a great-looking printed magazine.
 Those posts were about the square formats supported by MagCloud.
-There is still no direct method to produce standard size, 8.5″ x 11″ magazines from Lightroom 4.
-The method I will explain in this post is not sanctioned by MagCloud and it does require that you have Adobe Acrobat, not Acrobat reader.
+There is still no direct method to produce standard size, 8.5″ x 11″ magazines from Lightroom.
+The method I will explain in this post is not sanctioned by MagCloud, and it does require that you have Adobe Acrobat, not Acrobat Reader.
 Acrobat allows creating PDF documents and editing existing PDF documents.

 The process outline is as follows:

-- For final adjustments, first focus on the left pages.
-Go to the Background panel and drop on the square the image you downloaded in step 2 and make sure the Apply Background Globally is checked.
-It will look like as follows and a page spread will show the selected background.
+- For final adjustments, first, focus on the left pages.
+Go to the Background panel and drop on the square the image you downloaded in step 2, and make sure the Apply Background Globally is checked.
+It will look as follows, and a page spread will show the selected background.

-- After your pages look the way you like and you are done with the layout, export the book to PDF by clicking on the button at the bottom of the panels on the right.
+- After your pages look how you like, and you are done with the layout, export the book to PDF by clicking on the button at the bottom of the panels on the right.

 - Now comes the need for Acrobat, repeat NOT Acrobat Reader.
 Open the exported PDF file in Acrobat.
 Different versions of Acrobat have the option to “Crop” the pages in different places.
 Find that option.
 You will crop the right and left pages separately.
 On the right pages, crop the right side; on the left pages crop the left side by 3.38″.
 On both pages crop the top by 1″.

-- Now your PDF file have the dimensions MagCloud wants, you need to “Print” it to produce a new PDF file so that the cropped version will be created.
-In Acrobat, choose File/Print and choose for your printer “Adobe PDF”.
-Click to print and give it a new name.
+- Now your PDF file has the dimensions MagCloud wants, you need to “Print” it to produce a new PDF file so that the cropped version will be created.
+In Acrobat, choose File/Print and choose for your printer “Adobe PDF.“ Click to print and give it a new name.

 - If you like, using another Adobe Acrobat feature, you can add numbers to pages.
-If I want to add page numbers that are on the outside bottom corners of the pages I add a footer for odd pages, start numbering with the first content page that falls on the right side, apply it only to odd-numbered pages and select the full range of contend pages.
+If I want to add page numbers that are on the outside bottom corners of the pages, I add a footer for odd pages, start numbering with the first content page that falls on the right side, apply it only to odd-numbered pages, and select the full range of content pages.
 I do not number the inside back cover and back cover itself.
-Then I repeat the same for even-numbered pages and start on the back side of page number 1 (clever, eh!).
-Adding page numbers at the center may be easier since it falls on the same place and you don’t need to worry about the odd-even page placement.
+Then I repeat the same for even-numbered pages and start on the backside of page number 1.
+Adding page numbers at the center may be easier since it falls in the same place and you don’t need to worry about the odd-even page placement.
 If you add page numbers you need to save the file again, but this time a simple “Save” will do.

 - The resulting file will be ready to upload to MagCloud for standard size magazine printing.